OHDSI/PhenotypeChangesInVocabUpdate/README.md

 ### 1. summaryTable

-sum of added or removed source concepts occurrences in a dataset
+sum of added or removed source concepts occurrences in a dataset per cohort

 - for example, the cohort_id 123 doesn't pick up source codes X and Y when using newer vocabulary version.
 X appears 10 times in the data, Y appears 15 times.